Middleton, Wisconsin

 Middleton is a city in Dane County, Wisconsin, United States.
 The population was 21,827 at the 2020 census.
 A suburb northwest of Madison, it is part of the Madison metropolitan area.
 Middleton's motto is "The Good Neighbor City."

 History

 The first settlers were mostly of English descent, and they came to Middleton in the 1840s.
 It was called Peatville for the large quantities of peat extracted from its soil.
-The village was renamed Middleton when it was separated from the town of Madison in 1848.
+The town was renamed Middleton when it was separated from the town of Madison in 1848.
 Many German settlers arrived to Middleton in the 1850s, and after the year 1880, the population was largely of German descent.
 The first Lutheran Church was founded in the area in 1852.

 Middleton incorporated as a village in 1905 and it became a city in 1963.
 At the suggestion of its first postmaster, Harry Barnes, it was named after a community in Vermont.